 - The number of applications and users that connect to the platform

-- Data quality you need (full tick or conflated)
+- Data quality you need (full tick , conflated and/or delayed)

 - The available bandwidth to connect to the platform

-3 - The Elektron ecosystem is made up of Publishers, Consumers and Hybrid applications (skip this section)
+3 - The Refinitiv Real-Time Distribution System (RTDS) can support Publishers, Consumers and Hybrid applications (skip this section)

-The purpose of the Elektron Platform and TREP is not only to consume Elektron Real Time data but optionally publish your own data for others to consume.
-Indeed, these platforms are highly efficient real time, streaming architectures and as such they are extensively used as middleware, enabling an ecosystem of financial applications.
+The purpose of the RTDS is not only to consume Refinitiv Real-Time data but optionally publish your own data for others to consume.
+Indeed, the RTDS components are highly efficient real time, streaming architectures and as such they are extensively used as middleware, enabling an ecosystem of financial applications.
 While providers implement services and expose a certain set of capabilities (e.g. content, workflow, etc.), consumers use these capabilities for their specific purposes (e.g. trading screen applications, black-box algorithmic trading applications, etc).
 In some cases, a single application can even function as both a consumer and a provider to leverage and add value to existing data (e.g., a computation engine, value-add server, etc.).

-Under this approach, Elektron Real Time and TREP applications can be of one of the 3 following types:
+Under this approach, Refinitiv Real-Time and RTDS applications can be of one of the 3 following types:

 - Consumer applications: Applications that subscribe to data items and/or contribute to data items available on the platform.